yortus/DBFFile/README.md

     /** Total number of records in the DBF file (NB: includes deleted records). */
     recordCount: number;

+    /** Date of last update as recorded in the DBF file header. */
+    dateOfLastUpdate: Date;

     /** Metadata for all fields defined in the DBF file. */
     fields: FieldDescriptor[];